As-Issued Military Rifle Match

 Rifles from the militaries of both the U.S. and foreign countries in as-issued condition are allowed.
 U.S. rifles include: U.S. Rifle Caliber .30 M1 (“M1 Garand”), M1903/M1903A3 Springfield rifle, U.S. Carbine Caliber .30 M1, Caliber .20 M1941 Johnson rifle, Caliber .30 U. S. Model 1917 and the Caliber .30-40 U. S. Krag.
 Other U. S. military rifles such as the Caliber .30-40 M1895 (lever action) and 6mm caliber M1895 Lee-Navy rifle may be used.
 A foreign military rifle must be a rifle that was issued by the Armed Forces of a country other than the U. S..
 All as-issued foreign military rifles must be manually operated bolt-action or straight-pull rifles.
 Semi-automatic or fully automatic rifles are not permitted.
 Replicas of any of the above are not permitted.

 EF&GA owns a number of M1 Garands that may be used by shooters who do not have a rifle.
-There is no fee to use a club gun, but club-issued ammo must be used with it, for which there is a charge of $15 for 35 rounds.
+There is no fee to use an EF&GA gun, but EF&GA -issued ammo must be used with it, for which there is a charge for 35 rounds.
+Please contact the Shoot Chair for the current charge.
+(Ammo is not for sale for use in non-EFGA rifles.)
 Shooters unfamiliar with the M1 Garand, which is unique in its loading, should arrange for a training session with the rifle prior to a match, as there is not time during the match to do so.

 Other equipment that may be used are a spotting scope, shooting mat, shooting glove, shooting coat, and sling.
 Eye and ear protection is required.
 An empty chamber indicator (EIC) is required.
 EICs are available for sale at the match.